Chihuahua Dog Breed

 Families that include young adults who are considerate and sensitive to pets, would probably work out a lot better and enable everyone to enjoy this unique and special dog breed.

 The main thing to remember is that interaction between dogs (of any breed) and children should always be supervised by an adult.

-The Chihuahua dog breed is an ideal choice and makes an excellent companion for the elderly or more sedentary family.They are very loyal and loving.
+The Chihuahua dog breed is an ideal choice and makes an excellent companion for seniors or the more sedentary family.They are very loyal and loving.
 Food costs are modest, grooming is simple and exercise needs are easily handled.
 All in all, one of best toy dog breeds for seniors.